-Dr. Nadeau an expert on family dynamics and ADHD, suggested that the mother obtain a second set of schoolbooks to keep at home.
+Dr. Nadeau, an expert on family dynamics and ADHD, suggested that the mother obtain a second set of schoolbooks to keep at home.
 The mother, not wanting to be overprotective, said, “But wouldn’t I be enabling him?”

 “Yes,” Nadeau replied.
 “You’d be enabling him to do his homework!”

-It took only a day for a representative from the Today Show to call and ask, incredulously, if it were true she had “abandoned” her son in midtown New York.
-Skenazy and her son appeared on the show where she was introduced by Ann Curry asking rhetorically whether her guest was “an enlightened mom or a really bad one?”
+It took only a day for a representative from the Today Show to call.
+The producer asked, incredulously, if it were true she “abandoned” her son in midtown New York.
+Skenazy and her son appeared on the show.
+Ann Curry introduced them by asking rhetorically whether her guest was “an enlightened mom or a really bad one?”
 This was followed by a face-to-face with a “family expert” who was there to, Skenazy says, “teach me a lesson.”

 Her son made it safely home from New York’s midtown and was proud of himself, his confidence boosted.
 Hovering, coddling, overprotective, controlling parents will do most anything to see their children succeed.
 Skenazy’s advice to parents is, “relax and give them some space.
 Children learn a lot from failure.”
-In fact, she says, failing is how you get to success: You get lost and then you find your way again.
+In fact, failing is how you get to success: You get lost and then you find your way again.
 “That probably happened to you sometime in your childhood and now it’s a proud memory.
 It’s when you realized you could do something by yourself.
 Those are childhood’s magic words: ‘I did it myself!’
 Not, ‘Mommy helped me do it!'”

 I spoke with Lenore Skenazy to get her side of the issue.
 She noted “that the same deep desire to preserve our young from death and dismemberment is what we now bring to the SATs.”
 Parents are intent on building bulging resumes for their offspring.
-While Skenazy readily admits signing her own 13-year-old up for test prep, she also admits letting him quit “the guitar lessons and robotics lessons and the football lessons that might have made him ‘college catnip.'”
+Skenazy readily admits signing her own 13-year-old up for test prep.
+Yet, she also admits letting him quit “the guitar lessons and robotics lessons and the football lessons that might have made him ‘college catnip.'”

 A reappraisal is underway and many are defending helicopter parents much to Marano and Skenazy’s dismay.
 Clearly, people don’t agree on the best approach.
 At what point does mothering (or fathering) become smothering?